Consumer protection

 In April 2015, Mr. Ben-Zion Greenberg filed an an application to certify a class action against Cellcom, following the Fattal case.
 The class in the Fattal case included clients of Cellcom who were illegally charged until August 2009, the month in which application was certified.
 Although the District Court stated in the certification decision that the charge was unlawful, Cellcom decided to raise the charge instead of cancelling it.
 Relying on the Fattal case, Mr. Greenberg contended that Cellcom should return the unlawful charge.
 Mr. Greenberg also claimed that Cellcom charged unreasonable amounts for the service, which charge is forbidden.
 In August 2016, the District Court certified the claim, with regard to the main cause of action - charging the clients for service they had never agreed to pay for.
 In January 2017, On appeal, the Supreme Court vacated the certification decision and ordered that the case will return to the District Court for further inquiry.
 In December 2017 the District Court certified the claim again, with regard to a part of the class period.
 In January 2019 the Supreme Court dismissed Cellcom`s appeal and upheld the lead plaintiff`s appeal, certrifyin the class action with regard to the whole class period.

-Status: The award was fulfilled in the matter of Fattal; Greenberg`s class action is pending.
+Status: The award was fulfilled in the matter of Fattal; Settlement in the Greenberg case is under execution.

 Loading cases....